rafa-br34/rafa-br34.dev/README.md

 # Personal website

-Here you can find the source code for my own personal website, built with Webpack, UIkit, SASS, and EJS.
+Here you can find the source code for my own personal website, built with Webpack, UIkit, SASS, Emscripten, TypeScript, and EJS.

 ## Table of contents